Lauren Smith (football manager)

-Lauren Anna Smith is a Welsh professional football manager who has been the head coach of the England women's national under-19 team since September 2024.
-She previously managed Bristol City Women and the Wales women's national team at under-17 and under-19 youth level.
+Lauren Anna Smith (born 29 April 1991) is a Welsh professional football manager who is the head coach of the England women's national under-20 team.
+She previously managed the England women's national under-19 team, Bristol City Women, the Wales women's national team at under-17 and under-19 youth level.

 Career

 In 2010, Smith joined Bristol City as an Under-14 coach.
 In 2014, she became a full-time employee becoming the club's 9-19 technical director and First Team assistant coach.
 Smith also oversaw the Development Squad and SGS College female women's football side.

 In 2018, she left Bristol and became assistant coach to the Wales women's under-19s, followed by the under-17s in 2019.
 In January 2021, Smith joined Tottenham Hotspur as an assistant coach.

-In June 2021, Smith rejoined Bristol city as head coach of the senior Women's team.
-In the 2022–23 Women's Championship season, Smith lead Bristol City to win the league and be promoted back to the Women's Super League, the top tier of English women's football.
+In June 2021, Smith rejoined Bristol City as head coach of the senior Women's team.
+In the 2022–23 Women's Championship season, Smith led Bristol City to win the league and be promoted back to the Women's Super League, the top tier of English women's football.
 She was named the Championship Manager of the Season for 2022–23.

 In September 2024, Smith was appointed as the manager of the England women's national under-19 football team.

+In January 2026, Smith was named as the interim head coach of the England women's national under-23 team for the first international set of fixtures of the year, as well as manager of the under-20s for the 2026 FIFA U-20 Women's World Cup in September.
+In March, she was subsequently replaced from her interim role with the under-23s by Lydia Bedford.